Avaiga/demo-face-recognition/README.md

 * How to build a complex custom UI component for Taipy.
 * How to detect and recognize faces in the image in real time using OpenCV.

+## Usage

+A Webcam component is shown at the center of the application.
+It can detect faces and identify them.
+To be able to recognize your face, capture multiple photos of your face (click on the "Capture" button) and write your name when the dialog appears.
+At the end, click "Retrain" and the model should now recognize your face.

 ## Demo Type